-Follow in the footsteps of St. Benedict and St. Francis with Christopher McCauley and Frank Ramirez: fifteen (15) days of travel to one of the most beautiful countries in the world.
+Follow in the footsteps of St. Benedict and St. Francis with Rev. Dawn Vukich, Christopher McCauley, and Frank Ramirez: fifteen (15) days of travel to one of the most beautiful countries in the world—Italy.

 Depart USA for Rome, Italy.

 Arrival at Rome Fiumicino Airport and transfer to the Villa Palazzola, where your room will be available upon arrival.
 Lunch, followed by time to settle in.
 Welcome and introductions followed by dinner.
 Free evening to relax.